Non-intermediating Financial Planning (NIFP) is financial planning without financial intermediation.

 NON-INTERMEDIATING FINANCIAL PLANNERS PROVIDE PLANS THAT CREATE WEALTH.

-These wealth creation plans closely resemble business plans, including year by year profit & loss accounts and balance sheets.
+This wealth creation plan closely resembles business plans, including year-by-year profit & loss accounts and balance sheets.
 They are delivered by utilising business planning tools and lifetime cashflow forecasting tools.

 The cost of delivering financial planning is far lower than the cost of providing financial intermediation.